 A reward chart for children is a useful tool for parents who want to use positive reinforcement in their kids' development.
-It's also a helpful aid in encouraging good behavior or as a visual reminder of how a child's actions have a positive or negative effect.
+A reward chart for kids is also a helpful aid in encouraging good behavior or as a visual reminder of how a child's actions have a positive or negative effect.

 Types of Reward Charts

 - Chores: Parents often expect kids to contribute to the family in various ways, including performing chores like making their beds, sweeping floors, setting the table and feeding pets.
 Although most young children enjoy being helpful, this positive attitude may fade as they grow older; parents may find themselves giving reminders more often.
-A reward chart that provides visual evidence of how close children are to a treat or other reward may motivate them to complete their chores.
+A chore chart or star chart for kids that provides visual evidence of how close children are to a treat or other reward may motivate them to complete their chores.

 Benefits of a Reward Chart for Children